shravya-ks/ns-3-tcp-prague/src/traffic-control/doc/dual-q-coupled-pi-square.rst

   and L4S drop probability, which is required by ``DualQCoupledPiSquareQueueDisc::DoDequeue()``

-  * ``DualQCoupledPiSquareQueueDisc::DoDequeue ()``: This routine schedules one packet
+  * ``DualQCoupledPiSquareQueueDisc::DoDequeue ()``: This routine schedules
-  for dequeuing (or zero if the queue is empty).
+  one packet for dequeuing (or zero if the queue is empty).
 It also makes all the AQM decisions on dropping and marking.
 It is contained within a large while loop so that if it decides to drop a packet, it will continue until it selects a packet to schedule.
 It implements time-shifted FIFO scheduling.
-It takes the packet that waited the longest, biased against the Classic traffic by a time- shift of tshift.
+  It takes the packet that waited the longest, biased against the Classic traffic by a time-shift of tshift.
 If an L4S packet is scheduled, the packet is marked if either the L4S threshold is exceeded, or if a random marking decision is drawn according to k times the probability p.
 If a Classic packet is scheduled, the packet is dropped or marked(if ECN capable) based on the squared probability p^2.

 References
 ==========